trexjacket/trexjacket/docs_src/reference/index.rst

 These are the things you can see on the dashboard (filters, parameters, worksheets, etc.).

 .. automodule:: client_code.model.proxies
-   :members: Dashboard, Parameter, Filter, Datasource, Worksheet
+   :members: Dashboard, Parameter, Filter, Datasource, Worksheet, Settings
    :show-inheritance:

 Change event classes